Ultra-diluted gas transmittance revisited: The smeared gas transmittance

 \section{The smeared gas transmittance}

-Let us study a system of many particles.
-Suppose an odd number of evenly spaced particles exactly $2r$ apart.
+Let us study a system of many particles: odd number of 2D particles, lined up parallel to the detector, spaced every $2r$.
 The detector is placed symmetrically in the middle.
 We will release those conditions later.
 An identical probability distribution gives the probability of locating each particle.
-Although we illustrate using the Gaussian distribution any probability distribution works, because $\int_{-\infty}^{\infty}P(x)dx=1$.
+Although we use the Gaussian distributions any probability distribution works, because $\int_{-\infty}^{\infty}P(x)dx=1$.
 This way, we do not get attached to any particular form of a wave packet.
+Again, to simplify calculations, we project 2D particles onto the detector plane to work with 1D distributions.
 Fig.~(\ref{fig:manyParticlesChart}) shows such a configuration for $N=9$ particles.
 The solid red line marks the detector, and the dashed red lines are the visibility tunnel boundaries.

-We define dilute gas cloud transmittance TR as proposed in \cite{Ratajczak2020b}. \textit{Transmittance is the probability that a photon that the detector would have detected in the absence of a cloud passes not-absorbed the entire $N$-element cloud and is detected by the detector.} Collisions with individual particles are independent, so we may consider this process as a Markov chain:
+We define dilute gas cloud transmittance $TR$ as proposed in \cite{Ratajczak2020b}. \textit{Transmittance is the probability that a photon that the detector would have detected in the absence of a cloud passes not-absorbed the entire $N$-element cloud and is detected by the detector.} Collisions with individual particles are independent, so we may consider this process as a Markov chain:

-where $G\,P(o_n)$ is probability of photon absorption by $n$-th gas molecule, which is offset by $o_n$ from the detector, see Eq.(5) in \cite{Ratajczak2020b}.
+where $G\,P(o_n)$ is the probability of photon being absorbed by $n$-th gas molecule, which is offset by $o_n$ from the detector, see Eq.(5) in \cite{Ratajczak2020b}.

 Now we take advantage of the periodicity.
 Identical chunks (of the same shape and number) of the probability distribution both leak out and flow into the visibility tunnel.
 Thus, we can ''unfold`` a single distribution periodically instead of considering all distributions in one place.
 Next, we virtually ''shift`` the detector $N$ times (by a period of $2r$) and take the product of all its positions.
 This way we may substitute $o_n=r(2n-N-1)/2$, and Eq.~(\ref{TREquation}) turns into: